backdrop-contrib/slick/docs/UPGRADE.md

    [/admin/config/media/slick/ui](/admin/config/media/slick/ui)

-   Otherwise you may have change it manually.
+   Otherwise you may have to change it manually.

    The reason for the change is now Slick uses classes, previously used `module_load_include()`.
 So it needs a unique plugin ID to begin with.